DhruvJ2k4/Query_Anomaly_detector/README.md

 1. **Data Acquisition**: Load and inspect query data.
 2. **Preprocessing**: Clean, transform, and engineer features relevant to anomaly detection.
-3. **Modeling**: Apply unsupervised and semi-supervised ML models for anomaly detection.
+3. **Modeling**: Apply unsupervised ML models for anomaly detection.
 4. **Evaluation**: Use metrics and visualization to interpret model performance.
 5. **Inference**: Apply the trained model to new data to flag anomalies.

 #### Algorithms Used

-- Isolation Forest
-- Local Outlier Factor (LOF)
-- Autoencoders
+- K-Means Clustering
-- Statistical Techniques (Z-Score, IQR, etc.)
+- Principal Component Analysis (PCA)
+- TF - IDF vectorisation

 ---